-Square-edged in a mixture of lengths, as salvaged.
+Square-edged in a good mixture of lengths mostly at 1.8 to 2m, as salvaged.
 The old growth Baltic Pine from which these boards are made is straight grained and with a mellow pale yellow colour if sanded.
 These boards are supplied unfinished and they require cleaning, sanding and finishing for those not celebrating the old patina.
 Scroll through the pictures < > to see details of the timber.